jtessler/studio-wiki-race/README.md

 - `this.props.titles`: The list of all visited titles (including the starter title)
+- `this.props.currentTitle`: The current title a user is viewing.
 - `this.props.targetTitle`: The title users should eventually reach.
 - `this.props.isComplete`: Is `true` if the game is done!